GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I figure that since proprietary software developers use copyright to stop us from sharing, we cooperators can use copyright to give other cooperators an advantage of their own: they can use our code.
+> ### Managing a large project is a qualitatively different problem from managing a small one, just as leading a division of infantry into battle is different from commanding a small special forces team.
 >
-> ~ *Richard Stallman*
+> ~ *Joseph Yoder (computer scientist)*

 ---
 ## 🏎 Quick Facts